Remember the good old days? Let me jog your memory.

 Living locally and supporting local producers is becoming an increasingly important part of the modern lifestyle.
 The light color palette, old-school fonts, and plenty of white space are perfectly suited to the small and organic Best Creamery.
 “I wanted to create a look that was fresh and friendly with a touch of milkman nostalgia,” designer Helen Lopez explains.

-For Tesco’s range of ice cream accompaniments, R Design created a character called Mr Nicecream using color, typography and a naïve, almost diagrammatic illustrative style.
+For Tesco’s range of ice cream accompaniments, R Design created a character called Mr. Nicecream using color, typography and a naïve, almost diagrammatic illustrative style.
 “We shied away from the obvious clichés and introduced an infections sense of innocence and nostalgia to put a smile on people’s faces,” writes R Design.

 The packaging by TBWA for Eesti And (Estonian Gift) integrates a vintage black-and-white photograph with an illustrative logo that highlights the moment of giving.
 The effect instills a sense of nostalgia for family and cultural traditions.

-This poster for the famous age-old Bombay Circus incorporates imagery typically associated with the circus—the big top and the ringmaster—and mixes an array fonts traditionally used on vintage circus posters.
+This poster for the famous age-old Bombay Circus incorporates imagery typically associated with the circus—the big top and the ringmaster—and mixes an array of fonts traditionally used on vintage circus posters.
 The eclecticism represents the variety, eccentricity, and extravaganza of the circus itself.

-Sepia is a reddish-brown color associated with monochrome photographs of the nineteenth and early-twentieth centuries.
+Sepia is a reddish-brown color associated with monochrome photographs of the nineteenth and early twentieth centuries.
 Applying a sepia filter or color palette can instantly give an image a vintage feel and induce nostalgic notions.

 André Josselin road-tripped across the west of the States taking a series of stunning and sentimental photographs for a Mercedes Benz & Visit California campaign.
 Lighting, signage, landscapes, and the positioning of people—often seen from behind—evoke a sense of wistfulness and even homesickness for the past.